cuvidk/yet-another-neural-network-classifier/README.md

 ###Linux

+This is for debian based systems, though for other systems should be similar.

 * Open up a terminal;
 * Make sure you have g++ installed.
 If you have a Debian based system you can run the following command to install g++: